DanielWhiteman718/Unidays-Discount-Challenge/README.txt

-- Compile the java files in the Main folder
+- Compile/run the java files in the Main folder in command line using javac/java commands
-- Then run in command line
+- Then run Test.java in command line to see a test case of the program